AlexandreMoullard/Xls_manipulation_python/README.md

 # XLS python
-This code is for used to concatenate production data in a file for each product.
+This code is for used to concatenate production data in a specific file for each product.

+Package to install:
+pyexcel